 Hardship Assistance – Grants to nonprofit partners to administer aid for individuals and families to address an immediate, emergency though CCF’s Pass It Along Program and additional nonprofits serving vulnerable communities.
 Aid is often aligned with case-management and other services.

 Civic Engagement and Policy Advocacy – Support community organizing, policy and advocacy efforts for equitable access to health care, housing, education and economic relief for communities that are not captured in the safety net.

-LA Arts Fund – Supports nonprofit and cultural organizations in LA County as they rebuild and reimagine a new path forward, providing grants and resources to assist with relief and long-term recovery.
+LA Arts Fund – Supports nonprofit and cultural organizations in the visual and performing arts as they rebuild and reimagine a new path forward, providing grants and resources to assist with relief and long-term recovery.